dryer-dev/dryer/README.md

 * **EditorInstances:** I wrote this to link DOM references with an EditorJS class.
 I figured this encapsulation was a good idea given the amount of EditorJS instances I'm going to have on a page.
 * **NestedFields:** I believe this take Polito's implementation up a notch.
 It's marrying and encapsulating the necessary DOM elements with the JS needed to make nested fields work.

-The end result is a very modern looking interface for updating content.
+The end result is a modern looking interface for updating content.
 Looks like this:

 ![db schematic](https://github.com/dryer-dev/dryer/blob/main/dryer-editing-sections.png)